Most traders don’t blow accounts because of bad strategy… they blow them because of hidden rules buried inside the contract.

 Scaling rules aren’t universal.

-Every firm invents their own.
+Every prop futures trading firm invents its own.

 If you’re used to Forex prop firms, you’ll be shocked at how strict futures firms can be.